otrenav/tabelog-scrapy/README.md

 The code is also able to run locally.
 If only a few prefectures are needed this may be the best approach.
 If for some reason the laptop's IP gets blocked, you may fallback to the GCE approach.

-- Developed by Omar Trejo
-- Developed for Dr. Teshima
-- March, 2017

 ## Instructions